»Free Creative Writing Workshop with Richard Bausch

 • Submissions need not be completed stories, but should represent what you consider to be a good sample of your best writing.

-• Manuscripts should be submitted as Microsoft Word documents.
+• Manuscripts should be submitted as Microsoft Word documents (NO PDFs).

 • All submissions must include all of the following: the writer's name, mailing address, phone number and email address.